Aevienne/angelBounty/README.md

 - Only players who are actually wanted have their stars cleared on death
 - Wanted level can decay over time if enabled in the config

-This means repeated player killers become visible targets, while bounty hunters are rewarded for taking them down.[1][2]
+This means repeated player killers become visible targets, while bounty hunters are rewarded for taking them down.

 ***